-William A. Rand, 73 Vancouver, BC Canada
+William A. Rand, 74 Vancouver, BC Canada

-Shares: 135,000 Options: 240,000 William Rand is the President and a director of Rand Investments Ltd, a private investment company.
-Previously, Mr. Rand was a Director of Rand Edgar Investment Corp.
-Mr. Rand practiced corporate/securities law for nearly 25 years before retiring from the practice of law in 1992 to establish Rand Edgar Capital Corp. (succeeded by Rand Edgar Investment Corp.).
-Mr. Rand received a Bachelor of Commerce degree (Honours Economics) from McGill University, a law degree from Dalhousie University and a Master of Laws degree in international law from the London School of Economics and a Doctor of Laws honoris causa from Dalhousie University.
+Shares: 165,000 Options: 250,000 William Rand is the President and a director of Rand Investments Ltd., a private investment company.
+Previously, Mr. Rand practiced corporate/securities law for nearly 25 years before retiring from the practice of law in 1992 to establish his investment company.
+Mr. Rand received a Bachelor of Commerce degree (Honours Economics) from McGill University, a law degree from Dalhousie University, a Master of Laws degree in international law from the London School of Economics and a Doctor of Laws honoris causa from Dalhousie University.

-Mr. Rand2 is also a director of Lundin Mining Corporation (TSX, Nasdaq Stockholm), Lundin Petroleum AB (Nasdaq Stockholm), New West Energy Services Inc. (Chairman) (TSX-V) and NGEx Resources Inc. (TSX, Nasdaq Stockholm).
+Mr. Rand is also a director of Lundin Mining Corporation (TSX, Nasdaq Stockholm), New West Energy Services Inc. (Chairman) (TSX-V) and NGEx Resources Inc. (TSX, Nasdaq Stockholm).